 Applications for a licence must be made in the prescribed form to the licensing authority not later than the first day of the month before the month when it is proposed the collection will take place.

 Within 28 days after your street collection, you are required to submit a return form.
-Please click the link below to download a return form or submit the return online.

 Please send postal forms to Licensing, Cornwall Council One Stop Shop, Dolcoath Avenue, Camborne, TR14 8SX.

 Your application will be referred to the Police for comment.
 If there are no objections to the application then an officer of the licensing service can issue the permit.

 If an officer is not able to determine the application then it will be referred to the appropriate Committee of the Council for a hearing of the application.
 If the application is refused you will be advised of the decision in writing.
 The committee's decision is final and there is no right of appeal.